developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/mx/data-capture/barcode/index.md

 * **Security Level -** The scanner offers four levels of decode security for UPC/EAN barcodes.
 Select higher security levels for lower quality barcodes.
 There is an inverse relationship between security and decode speed, so be sure to choose only that level of security necessary for the application.
 	* **Level 0 -** This default setting allows the scanner to operate fastest, while providing sufficient security in decoding "in-spec" UPC/EAN barcodes.
-	* **Level 1 -** As barcode quality levels diminish, certain characters become prone to misdecodes before others (i.e., 1, 2, 7, 8).
+	* **Level 1 -** As barcode quality levels diminish, certain characters become prone to misdecodes before others (for example 1, 2, 7 and 8).
 If the scanner is misdecoding poorly printed barcodes, and the misdecodes are limited to these characters, select this security level.
 	* **Level 2 -** If the scanner is misdecoding poorly printed barcodes, and the misdecodes are not limited to characters 1, 2, 7, and 8, select this security level.
-	* **Level 3 -** If the scanner is still misdecoding, select this security level.
-Be advised, selecting this option is an extreme measure against misdecoding severely out of spec barcodes.
+	* **Level 3 -** If the scanner is misdecoding after having tried Level 2, select this security level.
+Be advised, selecting this option is an extreme measure against misdecoding severely out-of-spec barcodes.
 Selecting this level of security can significantly impair the decoding ability of the scanner.
-If this level of security is necessary, try to improve the quality of the barcodes.
+If this level of security is necessary, try improving barcode quality.

-* **Supplemental2 -** Enables or disables this option.
+* **Supplemental2 -** Enables or disables the length 2 supplementals.

-* **Supplemental5 -** Enables or disables this option.
+* **Supplemental5 -** Enables or disables the length 2 supplementals.

 * **Supplemental Mode -**
 	* **No Supplementals -** the scanner is presented with a UPC/EAN plus supplemental symbol, the